EPIC Logo

 Twice yearly, TFA submits reports to the Michigan Department of Education sharing our learning to date and recommendations to scale similar programs statewide.

-Within this report, we share key findings 18 months into executing our statewide program, including: 1) findings about the effect of improved compensation on retention in hard to staff schools, 2) what it takes to bring game changing professional development to educators, and 3) the importance of district and school level support to make real change with talent initiatives.
+Eighteen months into statewide implementation, this report explores the effect of improved compensation on retention in hard-to-staff schools, what it takes to deliver game-changing professional development, and the importance of district and school-level support to make lasting progress on talent initiatives.

 EPIC Learnings about TeachMichigan Highlights